marcinofulus/iCSEbook1/school/source/abitur/2016/en/ungerades_integral.rst

 .. end of output

-If the boundaries of an integral over an odd function, as it is the case here, are symmetric with respect to zero, the integral vanishes.
+If the boundaries of an integral over an odd function are symmetric with respect to zero, as is the case here, the integral vanishes.

 Sage can confirm that: